 10. Twin Lakes theme park

 Twin Lakes is one of our favourite theme parks, set in 100 acres of countryside.
-From the 17th May, all their indoor areas can reopen, making them a great day out, whatever the weather.

 11. Swadlincote Snowsports Centre